-The Trocaire College report on Drug and Alcohol Information and Prevention can be found at https://my.trocaire.edu/app/uploads/2018/04/Drug-and-Alcohol-Information-and-Prevention-Report-2018-2020.pdf Abuse of alcohol and drugs can have a serious impact on professional, academic, and personal life.
+The Trocaire College report on Drug and Alcohol Information and Prevention can be found at Drug-and-Alcohol-Information-and-Prevention-Report-2020-2022 .pdf (trocaire.edu) Abuse of alcohol and drugs can have a serious impact on professional, academic, and personal life.
 Trocaire College encourages members of the community who may be experiencing difficulty with drugs or alcohol to contact one of the resources provided.
 Online drug and alcohol awareness training is provided for students and staff.